Mount Drysdale, New South Wales: Mining village

 The village could still raise a cricket team in the late 1920s.
 By 1932, all that was left of the village was a store, a post office, a hall and about four houses "distantly situated".
-The old school site was resumed in 1946 and the reserves of land for public buildings were revoked in 1951.
+In late 1934, voting took place at a private residence, suggesting that the post office had closed by then.
+The old school site was resumed in 1946, and the reserves of land for public buildings were revoked in 1951.
 There were only seven voters there at the 1950 election.
 In 1962, it ceased to be a polling place.
 The old village faded away.
 Its last residents were known as 'Dot and Joe', whose deserted cottage was still standing in 2006.

-Cobar Shire advertised for sale 20 allotments in the old village, to recover rates that had not been paid by their long-absent owners, in 2006.
+Cobar Shire advertised for sale 20 allotments in the old village, to recover rates that had not been paid by their long-absent or deceased owners, in 2006.
 At least notionally, the village of Mount Drysdale still exists.